WeilabMSU/TopoFormer/README.md

 ## Introduction

-Topological transformer, namely TopoFormer, an innovative model anchored in the persistent topological Laplacian, which stands as a beacon within transformer-based architectures.
-By translating protein-ligand complexes into sequences of topological objects, TopoFormer harnesses a vast reservoir of unlabeled data before refining its capabilities on labeled datasets.
-This logical progression ensures exemplary **scoring** accuracy, further evidenced by its superior performance in **ranking**, **docking**, and **screening** tasks via a number of benchmark datasets.
+Pre-trained deep Transformers have had tremendous success in a wide variety of disciplines.
+However, in computational biology, essentially all Transformers  are built upon the biological sequences, which ignores vital stereochemical information  and may result in crucial errors in downstream predictions.
+On the other hand, three-dimensional (3D) molecular structures are incompatible with the sequential architecture of Transformer and natural language processing (NLP) models in general.
+This work addresses this foundational challenge by a topological Transformer (TopoFormer).
+TopoFormer is built by integrating NLP and a multiscale topology techniques, the persistent topological hyperdigraph Laplacian (PTHL), which systematically converts intricate 3D protein-ligand complexes at various spatial scales into a NLP-admissible sequence of topological invariants and homotopic shapes.
+Element-specific PTHLs are further developed to embed crucial physical, chemical, and biological interactions into topological sequences.
+TopoFormer surges ahead of conventional algorithms and recent deep learning variants and gives rise to exemplary scoring accuracy and superior performance in ranking, docking, and screening tasks in a number of benchmark datasets.
+The proposed topological sequences can be extracted from all kinds of structural data in data science to facilitate various NLP models,  heralding a new era in AI-driven discovery.

+> **Keywords**: Drug design, Topological sequences, Topological Transformer, Multiscale Topology, Hyperdigraph Laplacian.

 ---

 ## Model Architecture

-The overall architecture of the model is shown in below.
+Schematic illustration of the overall TopoFormer model is shown in below.

 ![Model Architecture](Figure_overall_model.png)

-Further explain the details in the [paper](https://pubs.acs.org/doi/full/10.1021/acs.jpclett.1c03058), providing context and additional information about the architecture and its components.
+Further explain the details in the [paper](https://github.com/WeilabMSU/TopoFormer), providing context and additional information about the architecture and its components.

 ---